P12: Unlearning - Bend It on the Backwards Bike

 He fell.
 Again and again.

 It didn’t matter that he understood the mechanics.
-Intellectually, he knew the bike worked differently, but his body?
-Completely out of sync.
+Intellectually, he knew the bike worked differently.
+But his body was completely out of sync.
 It was like his muscles were running code that resisted the update.

 It took him eight months of deliberate, daily practice to reprogram himself enough to ride the backwards bike for just a few feet without tumbling to the ground.